 Some of Michel Thomas’ explanations also seem a bit hard to follow and even late on in the course students seem confused about some of the material that they’ve covered.

-Them hesitatingly asking him about things they’re not sure about is cringy and you can really tell that they’re worried about annoying him and there’s a lot of nervous laughing when he demands that they give a correct answer louder.
+Them hesitatingly asking him about things they’re not sure about is cringy, and it really seems like they’re worried about annoying him and that there’s a lot of nervous laughing when he demands that they give a correct answer louder.

-His abrasive manner and garbled explanations really don’t help the lessons flow or the students retain the material.
+His abrasive manner and garbled explanations really don’t help the lessons flow or the students retain the material in my opinion.

 Indeed, after seventy lessons, the two students in the class struggle to remember how to say ‘I want’ and for me this is a damning indictment.